Find an expert

 Decision-Making in Uncertainty

-I research methods to make machine learning models—especially sequential decision-making systems—more reliable, interpretable, and robust, with a focus on probabilistic machine learning, reinforcement learning, and causal inference.
-My work aims to develop principled approaches for ensuring trustworthy AI in safety-critical applications like healthcare.
+Methods to make machine learning models—especially sequential decision-making systems—more reliable, interpretable, and robust, with a focus on probabilistic machine learning, reinforcement learning, and causal inference.
+Development of principled approaches for ensuring trustworthy AI in safety-critical applications like healthcare.

 -